Large-scale Russian strike on Kyiv damages cultural institutions, architectural landmarks and book repositories – photos, video

 Photo: Taras Shevchenko Institute of Literature

-The National Art Museum of Ukraine (NAMU) was damaged by the blast wave.
-The building is a nationally significant architectural, historical and monumental art landmark.
+The National Art Museum of Ukraine (NAMU) was damaged by a blast wave.
+The building is a nationally significant landmark in terms of architecture, history and monumental art.
 Neither the museum's collection nor its staff were harmed.

 Museum employees and relevant services are currently inspecting the building and documenting the damage.
 President Volodymyr Zelenskyy also visited the museum.